Eric Andre’s ‘Legalize Everything’ Tour Leaves Houston In Tears

 “You have some school shooter vibes.
 Yeah, y’all are all the same, acne and glasses and s**t.
 And I ain’t Afraid of you!”

 Right from the start, comedian Eric Andre makes it clear to Cullen Performance Hall that he isn’t afraid to bring his brand of humor to a Texas audience.
 Right out the gates, he attacks Donald Trump, school shooters, and the South as a whole with a barrage of offensive humor.
 Hmm.
-Talk about diving the deep end.
+Talk about diving into the deep end.

 The audience gasp-laughs at first, looking over one another to make sure it was okay to laugh.
 The show was a mix of Andre’s usual antics of hopping around breaking things, random humor, and stories from his eclectic past.